sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 		  - AppVPackageID
 		  - AppVVersionId
 		  - AppVPackageUri
-  * AppVPublishing
+  - AppVPublishing
-  * AppVDynamicPolicy
+  - AppVDynamicPolicy

 <p>App-V attributes added.
 Otherwise identical to the App management CSP on MDM</p>

 <p><b>AppVPublishing</b> - An exec action node, which contains the AppV publishing configuration for a given MDM device (applied globally to all users for that device) or a specific MDM user.</p>

 <!-- INSERT screencap here -->
+- EnterpriseAppVManagement
+  - AppVPackageManagement
+  - AppVPublishing
+    - LastSync
+	  - LastError
+	  - LastErrorDescription
+	  - SyncStatusDescription
+	  - SyncProgress
+	- Sync
+	  - PublishXML
+  - AppVDynamicPolicy

 <p><b>AppVDynamicPolicy</b> - A read/write node, which contains the AppV dynamic configuration for a given MDM device (applied globally to all users for that device) or a specific MDM user.

 <!-- INSERT screencap here -->
+- EnterpriseAppVManagement
+  - AppVPackageManagement
+  - AppVPublishing
+  - AppVDynamicPolicy
+    - [ConfigurationId]
+	  - Policy

-<p><b>Dynamic Policy examples are documented in the 'Dynamic configuring processing' here:</b> <!-- INSERT link here --></p>
+<p><b>Dynamic Policy examples are documented here:</b> <a href="https://technet.microsoft.com/en-us/itpro/windows/manage/appv-application-publishingand-client-interaction#bkmk-dynamic-config">Dynamic configuration processing</a></p>

-<p><b>Sync command - App-V Sync protocol reference:</b> <!-- INSERT link here -->.
-The examples in the scenarios section below demonstrate how the publishing document should be crafted to successfully publish packages, dynamic policies and connection groups.</p>
+<p><b>Sync command</b> (<a href=" https://msdn.microsoft.com/enus/library/mt739986.aspx">App-V Sync protocol reference</a>): The examples in the scenarios section below demonstrate how the publishing document should be crafted to successfully publish packages, dynamic policies and connection groups.</p>

 ## Scenarios addresed in AppV MDM functionality